-In 1999, the U.S. Environmental Protection Agency (EPA) issued operator certification program guidelines specifying minimum standards for certification and recertification for the operators of community and non-transient non-community public water systems.
-The goal of the operator certification program is to ensure that skilled professionals are overseeing the treatment and distribution of safe drinking water.
-Operator certification is an important step in promoting compliance with the Safe Drinking Water Act (SDWA).
+In 1999, the U.S. Environmental Protection Agency (EPA) issued guidelines for the operator certification program.
+The guidelines specified minimum standards for certification and recertification for operators of community and non-transient, non-community public water systems.
+Operator certification is an important step in promoting compliance with the federal Safe Drinking Water Act.